mgraves236/aeons-end-market/readme.md

 txt file locally) or import your set-up.
 Click on the arrow next to the container to expand it and view your cards easier.

-The tool will remain you about standard set-up type amount of 3 gems, 2 relics, and 4 spells.
+The tool will remind you about standard set-up type amount of 3 gems, 2 relics, and 4 spells.
 However, it's not required to obey these rules to export/import your configuration.

 ## Coming functionalities